 TULSA, Okla. — The Tulsa Public Schools Board of Education is set to hear a proposal to remove and prohibit "discriminatory, offensive or derogatory" school brands.

-More specifically, the policy would prohibit adopting any new school mascot names or branding elements "that may reasonably be perceived as offensive, culturally insensitive, or perpetuating stereotypes."
+More specifically, if approved, the policy prohibits adopting any new school mascot names or branding elements "that may reasonably be perceived as offensive, culturally insensitive, or perpetuating stereotypes."

-The policy goes on to say that human mascots are unnecessary and harmful.
+The policy says human mascots are unnecessary and harmful.

 "Therefore, the use of human representations in school mascots or branding—either in name or imagery—is strictly prohibited in future naming or branding efforts," the proposed policy says.